baudren/markup2beamer/examples/simple.md

 Another slide
 -------------

-    This time with no subtitle, but with an image
+    This time with no subtitle, but with a centered image!

-    ~~~ image | A nice programming language; center, 0.2
+    ~~~ image | A nice programming language; center, scale=0.4
-    ../images/python.png
+    python-logo.png
     ~~~

 ## Another subsection